 Cooking asparagus in the oven delivers a quick and healthy side dish that is easily customizable.
 Plus, I think it is the easiest way to cook it.
 Once you learn all there is to know about prepping, storing and cooking, the fun part comes in the seasoning and serving.

 Add this baked asparagus to your recipe book.
 I promise you that it’ll be one you’ll turn to over and over again.
-If you’d rather cook asparagus on the stove, be sure to check out my Sauteed Asparagus Recipe, and if you want to try your hand in cooking it in the air fryer be sure to try my Air Fryer Asparagus recipe as well.
+If you’d rather cook asparagus on the stove, be sure to check out my Sauteed Asparagus Recipe, and if you want to try your hand at cooking it in the air fryer, be sure to try my Air Fryer Asparagus recipe as well.
+Both of these cooking methods provide you with a shorter cooking time and just as delicious asparagus.

 All it takes is 5 simple ingredients for perfectly roasted asparagus every time – 7 ingredients if you include the optional seasonings.